MED STEEL CONRODS - 6.000 LENGTH - 18MM PIN - 'S' 1.625 ENDS

 Description

-The MED steel conrods are one of the lightest and strongest ever designed for the 1275 A-Series engine, weighing just 430g.
+The MED steel conrods are one of the lightest and strongest ever designed for the 1275 A-Series engine, weighing just 435g including the bolts.
 Long 6-inch length for use with short height pistons.

 Longer rods alter the basic geometry of the rotating assembly to improve performance.
 Running a shorter compression height piston then offsets the minimal weight gain of the longer conrod.